Best Nearly New Car Deals - November 2023

 An ex-demo car will often be a very attractive option because they tend to be highly specified.
 Dealers do this because they want to show off as many possible options to new buyers in one vehicle.
 That can include higher specification, upgraded infotainment and tech plus plenty of options and option packs.
 They also tend to come with the most popular engine and transmission because dealers know most people will ask to drive that version.

-When a dealer comes to sell an ex-demo car, they can describe it as nearly new but it’s likely to be older and have a higher mileage than most nearly new cars.
-This is because the dealer will have kept the car for test drives and it may be up to six months old.
-The upside to this is it should be sold at considerably less than a brand new model and ex-demos are generally kept in a good condition.
+When a dealer comes to sell an ex-demo car, they can describe it as nearly new but it’s likely to be slightly older - say around six months to a year - and have a higher mileage than most nearly new cars.
+This is because the dealer will have kept the car for test drives.
+The upside to this is it should be sold at considerably less than a brand new model and ex-demos are generally kept in top condition.